AlbanyCanCodeCourses/JSFrameworks2023/exercises/05-state/README.md

 2. It will render an input field for the user to enter a guess, which should be a number between 1 and 10.

 3. The input field must validate the entered value.
-If the user enters an empty input, a 0, or a number outside the range of 1-10, an error message should be displayed prompting them to enter a valid number.
+If the user enters an empty input, a 0, or a number outside the range of 1-10, an error message should be displayed prompting them to enter a valid number.|

+4. The "GuessTheNumber" component should pick a number between 1 and 10 at random.

-4. It will also render a "Submit Guess" button, which, when clicked, will evaluate the user's guess and display a message.
+5. It will also render a "Submit Guess" button, which, when clicked, will evaluate the user's guess and display a message.
    The game randomly selects a number between 1 and 10 at the start.
 If the user's guess is too low, a message saying "Too low!
 The correct number was [number]" will appear.
 If the user's guess is too high, a message saying "Too high!
 The correct number was [number]" will appear.
 If the user's guess is correct, a message saying "Correct!
 You win!" will appear.

 ### Acceptance Criteria